A structured approach for progressive political ambitions – Part 1

 Our ‘intuition’ has been manipulated by a relentless campaign funded by Capital such that we have been conditioned to think that the financial capacity of the currency-issuing government is really akin to our own finances.

-We have been conditioned to extrapolate our own experience as households into a ‘knowledge’ we think applies to government.
+We have been conditioned to extrapolate our own experience as households into ‘knowledge’ we think applies to government.

-We know that are financially constrained and have to earn income, borrow, run down prior saving, or sell assets, in order to spend.
+We know that households are financially constrained and have to earn income, borrow, run down prior saving, or sell assets, in order to spend.

 And, we have been led into then drawing the conclusion that the same constraint applies to government, which then conditions how we try to understand taxation, bond issuance, interest rates, exchange rates and more.